 Cons: Lack fidelity required for more serious music production and mixing, maximum volume isn’t too high.

-Still looking for the right bookshelf speakers for your budget?
-Take a look at which speakers we recommend for under $200.
+Still looking for the right bookshelf speakers on a tight budget?
+Take a look at these other recommendations.